 7. Your pet is critical!

 Sometimes, especially in emergency hospitals, your animal is in critical condition and it needs our help NOW.
 It either needs oxygen, a vet assessment or a medication ASAP and it cannot wait in the room.
-In this case, it can be overwhelming to be brought in the back with your baby and see a bunch of staff flying around your animal doing a bunch of things at one.
-One person may be putting a catheter in while another draws up meds and the third person puts an oxygen mask over your animal’s mouth while trying to calm your frantic, painful, just-been-hit-by-car dog.
+In this case, it can be overwhelming to be brought in the back with your baby and see a team of staff members flying around your animal doing a bunch of things at once.
+One person may be putting a catheter in while another draws up meds and the third person puts an oxygen mask over your animal’s mouth while trying to keep them calm.
 It’s alright to worry and be scared, but if we bring your animal into the back right away, please know that we’re doing everything that we possibly can to try and save your baby and avoid any unnecessary pain.

-Though I'm sure we all want to sometimes.
-Reality is that we just have to be patient and try to put ourselves in clients' shoes and see things from their side.
+The reality is that we need to be patient and try to put ourselves in the client's shoes and see things from their side.
 We really are taking their babies away into the Narnia that is the back, be it for the animals' sake or our own sanity's sake!

 Are there any other things you'd like to tell your clients about the back?
 Let us know in the comments below!